 Selecting senior care is an emotionally charged, complex decision.
 And with nearly 30,000 assisted living communities to choose from, most families spend a lot of time researching and evaluating their options.
 Unfortunately, in-person visits and tours are difficult with today’s Covid-19 social distancing restrictions, so, prospective residents and their families must rely primarily on information they find online to make their decision.

 Online ratings and reviews left by residents, family members, caregivers and staff carry a lot of weight in the decision-making process.
-In most cases, senior living communities who have high average star ratings and great reviews will be chosen over those who don’t.
+In most cases, senior care communities who have high average star ratings and great reviews will be chosen over those who don’t.
 Additionally, these reviews are heavily factored into Google’s search algorithm.
 The more ratings and reviews you have, the higher you will rank in online search.
 Having a high volume of recent, positive reviews on sites where people seek care helps them find and choose your business over others.

 You Should Ask for Reviews